From resort amid palm trees, Trump settled on Iran strike

 “We took action last night to stop a war.
 We did not take action to start a war,” he said.

 Lee reported from Washington.
-Associated Press writers Robert Burns, Lolita C. Baldor and Zeke Miller in Washington, and Sarah Blake Morgan and Jonathan Drew in Fort Bragg, North Carolina, contributed to this report.
+Associated Press writers Robert Burns, Lolita C. Baldor, Zeke Miller and Lisa Mascaro in Washington; Sarah Blake Morgan Fort Bragg, North Carolina; and Jonathan Drew in Durham, North Carolina, contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.